 Other stuff I’ve done

-In 2012, I helped a couple pastors launch an ecumenical movement called Election Day Communion.
-Around 900 churches from more than 20 denominations voted together to subvert the toxic, polarizing atmosphere of American politics by sharing communion together on election night.
+In 2012, I helped launch an ecumenical movement called Election Day Communion.
+Around 900 churches from more than 20 denominations voted together to subvert the toxic, polarizing atmosphere of American politics by sharing communion on election night.

 In 2005, I created a bestselling book called The Story, a 400-page abridgment of the Bible, presented like a novel.
 I also contributed to a 365-day devotional called Fascinating People of the Bible, looking at some of the famous (and lesser known) characters from the scriptures.